metaclass-nl/fit-shelf/README.md

 This beta has been adapted to PSR-0 name spacing and class loading.
 If you have Fixtures running on a previous version of Fit Shelf you will have to adapt them.

-Version 0.1 (beta 1) has been tested sucessfully with the tests and fixtures of the Historical Data Management (HDM) extension to the PhpPeanuts framework.

 This beta does not include CalculateFixture and SetupFixture.